 Don Shula became the NFL's career leader in regular-season wins on Christmas Day 1994

-Christmas may be a holiday, but the sports world doesn’t take Dec.
+Christmas may be a holiday, but the sports world doesn't take Dec.
 25 off.
-This year’s offerings include five NBA games and the finale of college basketball’s Diamond Classic in Honolulu.
+This year's offerings include five NBA games and the final two matchups of college basketball's Diamond Head Classic in Honolulu.

 Whether any of these games produce some memorable moments remains to be seen, but as you can see from our top 10 list below, the competition to go down in sports history on Christmas Day is pretty deep.

 10. 2016: Pittsburgh Clinches AFC North with Last-Second TD

 The NFL played its first Christmas Day games since 2011 and the Pittsburgh/Baltimore matchup was one for the ages.
 Trailing 17-10 heading into the fourth quarter, the Steelers scored three touchdowns in the final period.
 The last was a dramatic four-yard touchdown pass to Antonio Brown with nine seconds left in the game.
 The winning effort not only clinched the AFC North for Pittsburgh, but it also made Brown the only player since Marvin Harrison to have four straight 100-reception seasons (Brown made it five in a row in 2017.).

 9. 2003: Hawaii Beats Houston in Triple Overtime in the Hawaii Bowl